Note: This article was first published in February 2015, updated December 2017 and updated July 2019 to reflect most current information.

 You will likely be nervous or self-conscious at being recorded, which affects your Coaching Presence and coaching skills in general.
 So record several/many sessions, then listen to your recordings, and/or review them with a qualified mentor coach against the ICF Core Competencies.
 As a mentor coach, I also use the PCC Markers and the Competencies Comparison Table (the PCC Markers are great, even for distinguishing ACC and MCC skill level differences).

 You will learn a lot by listening to your own coaching, including how you sound in terms of tone, pitch and volume changes over the course of a session.
-In our mentoring programs, we require our participants to fill in a core competency worksheet on their coaching sessions so they learn to listen for and identify their coaching skills.
+Also, you’ll hear ‘small words and sounds’ you make such as Hmmm.
+Ahhh.
+Okay.
+Right.
+Too many of these, too often, can interfere with the space and silence for the client, and be an interruption.
+In our mentoring programs, we require participants to fill in a core competency worksheet on their coaching sessions so they learn to listen for and identify their coaching skills, and any habits they might not be aware of in their speech patterns.

 8. Study and Prepare!
 Many coaches believe that because they have 750 or 1000 or 3000 hours of coaching that they are demonstrating great coaching skills.
 Sadly, that is not often the case because most coaches haven’t had a qualified mentor coach listen to their coaching and give competency based feedback since they completed their coach training.
 Many coaches may be getting great results with their clients, but that doesn’t mean those results are because of their great coaching.
 It could be that they are doing more training, mentoring, teaching, influencing and consulting than coaching.
 And we all get into ‘bad’ habits if we don’t regularly review our own coaching skills.

-9. Give yourself at least 6 months to prepare your application.
+9. Give yourself at least 6 months and possibly 9 months to prepare your application.
 Many coaches expect that all they need to do is fill in the paperwork, record a couple of coaching sessions and submit their application and they will be awarded a credential.
 Make sure you give yourself time to study and prepare, and to record many coaching sessions.

-If you are applying for your MCC credential, my experience is that 6 months is the minimum amount of time to engage with a qualified mentor coach for MCC preparation, and generally less for PCC and ACC preparation.
-Coaching skills and especially Coaching Presence need to be revisited in the context of MCC skill level.
+If you are applying for your MCC credential, my experience is that 6 months is the minimum amount of time to engage with a qualified mentor coach for MCC preparation, perhaps up to 9 months.
+And generally less for PCC and ACC preparation.
+MCC (and mastery) coaching skills are not generally taught in most coach training schools, which focus more on beginner (ACC) and intermediate (PCC) skill level.

 Are you preparing for your first or next ICF Credential?